iriri/minimal-c/channel/README.md

 #### ch_select
 ```
+uint32_t ch_select(channel_set *s)
+uint32_t ch_tryselect(channel_set *s)
 uint32_t ch_select(channel_set *s, uint64_t timeout)
 ```
-Randomly performs the registered operation on one channel in the channel set that is ready to perform that operation.
-Blocks if no channel is ready.
-A timeout in milliseconds may be optionally specified, or `0` for no timeout.
+`ch_select` blocks indefinitely until one of the registered operations in the channel set can be completed.

+`ch_tryselect` attempts to complete an operation or returns immediately with `CH_WBLOCK` if it fails to do so.

+`ch_timedselect` attempts to complete an operation before the timeout, specified in microseconds, expires or returns with `CH_WBLOCK` if it fails to do so.

-Returns the id of the channel successfully completes its operation, `CH_SEL_CLOSED` if all channels are closed or have been registered with `CH_NOOP`, or `CH_SEL_WBLOCK` if no operation successfully completes before the timeout.
+If multiple operations can be completed, just one is chosen at random.
+All three return the id of the channel that completed its operation upon success and return `CH_CLOSED` if all of the channels in the set are either closed or registered with `CH_NOOP`.

 Not very well tested.